Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

   [...]
   Leaving monitor mode...

+Then the same could be attempted with this time a non-privileged user (ex: the previous ``sheldon`` one).
+If the Gammu ``sendsms`` command fails with ``"Can not open specified file"``, probably that the permissions onto the log file whose path is specified in the Gammu configuration file have not been appropriately updated (see the ``uucp`` group above).

 Once successful, one will be able to send SMS back and forth between the 3G device and "normal" phones::